bifrostDK/ForumiOS/README.md

 # ForumiOS
-A congress app that uses firebase as backend and can receive Push notifications via the Firebase 3.0 console.
-The app was made for the organisation Bifrost´s Forum 2016.
+A congress app that uses Firebase as backend and can receive Push notifications via the Firebase 3.0 console.\n The app was made for the organisation Bifrost´s Forum 2016.

 ![GitHub Logo](https://github.com/bifrostDK/ForumiOS/blob/master/Screenshots/program.png?raw=true)